 It becomes harder to think clearly and negative scenarios more easily pop up in my mind.

-So even if you do not feel that hungry keep an eye on the time and if you may be running low on fuel.
+So even if you don't feel that hungry keep an eye on the clock and if you may be running low on fuel.

 6. Change your focus to what you can do right now.

 When you ask yourself questions that make you feel powerless or like things will only get worse and worse then you take away your personal power.

 What is one small thing I can do to improve upon this situation today?

 Write that question down and brainstorm answers for a few minutes.
 Then take action on one of the answers you find.